Elyvic/YoutubetoMP3/ReadMe.txt

+youtube_dl is required for this program ffmpeg is required to succesfully download mp3.

+download ffmpeg
-youtube_dl is required for this program ffmpeg is required to run the program. download ffmpeg go to bin folder on the download and copy and paste ffmpeg, ffplay, ffprobe
+go to bin folder on the download and copy and paste ffmpeg, ffplay, ffprobe